greenorbitspace/hub/userguide/content/en/docs/glossary/o/opt-out.md

 ---
 title: Opt Out
 ref: opt-out
+weight: 1
+exported_at: '2025-06-16T15:03:48.437351+00:00'
-description: The term "Opt Out" refers to the action taken by individuals to choose not to participate in a particular program, service, or communication.
-In marketing, it often involves consumers deciding to not receive promotional materials or communications from a company.
+definition: 'Opt Out: The process by which an individual chooses not to participate in a particular program, service, or communication, typically related to marketing or data collection practices.'
-notion_page_id: 214d6625-c679-80af-bab3-d0a8e57234c2
-exported_at: '2025-06-16T14:23:59.429663+00:00'
 tags:
 - Marketing
-category:
+- Email
+id: GL122
+categories:
 - Marketing & Communication
-id: GL122
 ---